The Site Installation Proposal

 The following is a proposal for the Walnut Cove Town Council to be installed on the property behind the Walnut Cove Public Library.

 the main focus of The Lilies Project

 The purpose of this project is to highlight the coal ash encapsulation research of NC A&T State University and transform coal ash into a positive benefit for the community.
-The goal is to install a series of coal ash-encapsulated wildflowers throughout Southeastern Stokes County, from Germanton to Danbury, NC.
-From the road, the art will look like wildflowers.
-People will be able to interact with them as a form of play and in community with one another.
+After a series of community build meetings and asking people at community outreach events, we propose the following components to be installed at the library.

 The Lilies of the Field is a reference to the movie starring Sidney Poitier, who won the first Oscar as an African-American for his role.
 Stokes County native, Jester Hairston’s wrote the song Amen, which is played throughout the movie.
 Poitier lip-syncs along to Hairston’s voice in the movie.
 The name of the movie comes from a conversation in the movie that references Matthew 6:28: